 - No flip flop style shoes / nothing between the toes

 - No gym or athletic shoes

 - Facial hair acceptable if kept trimmed

+- No jeans

+- No cargo pants

+- No shirts that show skin at the waist line

+- Wrist jewelry must not interfere with hand hygiene

+- No facial piercings including nose, lip, eyebrow, or tongue

-- No jeans or "Carhart" material for pants
+- No gauges or discs in ear

-- No cargo pants - No shirts that show skin at the waist line - Wrist jewelry must not interfere with hand hygiene - No facial piercings including nose, lip, eyebrow, or tongue - No gauges or discs in ear - Hair color should be in the realm of shades of natural human hair color - Hair styles should adhere to what is professionally acceptable - Every effort should be made to conceal tattoos when in a professional atmosphere
+- Hair styles should adhere to what is professionally acceptable

+- Every effort should be made to conceal tattoos when in a professional atmosphere

 Identification: Each student will receive a campus photo identification card during orientation.
-Prior to participation in any clinical site, each student will be given a special program identification badge which must be prominently displayed at all times during clinical rotations or clinic shadowing experiences.
+Prior to participation in any clinical site, each student will be given a RMC Program identification badge which must be prominently displayed at all times during clinical rotations or clinic shadowing experiences.
 Each student is responsible for this badge and, if lost, is responsible for the cost of a replacement badge.